- Home

 Breast-conserving surgery

 The surgeon removes the tumour and some of the healthy tissue around it, so that you can keep as much of your breast as possible.
-The operation will leave a scar, and may change the size and shape of the breast and the position of the nipple.
+The operation will leave a scar, and it may change the size and shape of the breast and the position of the nipple.

-A pathologist looks at the tissue under a microscope to check for an area of healthy cells around the cancer – known as a clear margin.
+A pathologist looks at the removed tissue under a microscope to check for an area of healthy cells around the cancer (called a clear margin).
+The pathologist will also give information about:

 - the size and grade of the cancer